DanteLore/dantelore/content/posts/data-engineering-in-real-time.md

 ### Streaming and Event Sourcing

-In the front office, things have been changing over the last few years.&nbsp; For all sorts of sensible reasons, the front-end folks are moving away from fat, monolithic applications, desktop clients and complex MVC apps towards lightweight [micro-services](https://martinfowler.com/articles/microservices.html).&nbsp; The single responsibility principal now applies to services not classes, and scores of them are wired together in complex webs promoting re-use, scalability and a clear separation of concerns.
+In the front office, things have been changing over the last few years.&nbsp; For all sorts of sensible reasons, the front-end folks are moving away from fat, monolithic applications, desktop clients and complex MVC apps towards lightweight <a href="https://martinfowler.com/articles/microservices.html">micro-services</a>.&nbsp; The single responsibility principal now applies to services not classes, and scores of them are wired together in complex webs promoting re-use, scalability and a clear separation of concerns.

 But getting consistent and repeatable results from a complex web of services is hard.
 Timing starts to play a big part in what happens, as calls happen slightly earlier or later and the state of data in services becomes prone to race conditions and emergent behaviour.
-For this reason, the next step on from micro services is  [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html), which uses a central log of events to give consistency, repeatability and traceability.
+For this reason, the next step on from micro services is  <a href="https://martinfowler.com/eaaDev/EventSourcing.html">Event Sourcing</a>, which uses a central log of events to give consistency, repeatability and traceability.

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/11/Micro-Services.png"/>